Gamma Velorum: Stellar system

+γ2 Velorum has been revealed as a gamma-ray emitter on the basis of Fermi measurements showing a modulation fully compliant with its orbital period.
+This discovery allows this system to be part of the category of Particle-Accelerating Colliding-Wind Binaries (PACWB), binary systems made of massive stars whose winds collide, resulting in particle acceleration.

-The bright (apparent magnitude +4.2) γ1 Velorum or γ Velorum B, is a spectroscopic binary with a period of 1.48 days.
+The dimmer (apparent magnitude +4.2) γ1 Velorum or γ Velorum B, is a spectroscopic binary with a period of 1.48 days.
 Only the primary is detected and it is a blue-white giant.
 It is separated from the Wolf–Rayet binary by 41.2″, easily resolved with binoculars.
 The pair are too close to be separated without optical assistance, and they appear to the naked eye as a single star of apparent magnitude 1.72 (at the average brightness of γ2 of 1.83).

 Gamma Velorum has several fainter companions that share a common motion and are likely to be members of the Vela OB2 association.
-The magnitude +7.3 CD-46 3848 is a white F0 star at is 62.3 arcseconds from the A component.
+The magnitude +7.3 CD−46°3848 is a white F0 star at is 62.3 arcseconds from the A component.
 At 93.5 arcseconds is another binary star, an F0 star of magnitude +9.2.

 Gamma Velorum is associated with several hundred pre-main-sequence stars within less than a degree.
 The ages of these stars would be at least 5 million years.